Type your tag names separated by a space and hit enter

 Official website of the Johns Hopkins Antibiotic (ABX), HIV, Diabetes, and Psychiatry Guides, powered by Unbound Medicine.
 Johns Hopkins Guide App for iOS, iPhone, iPad, and Android included.
 Explore these free sample topics:

 -- The first section of this topic is shown below --

-- Episodic disorder characterized by extended changes in mood, vital sense and self-attitude lasting days to weeks or longer.
+- Episodic disorder characterized by shifts or changes in mood, vital sense and self-attitude lasting days to weeks or longer.
 Mood-congruent psychotic Sxs may be present.

-- Depressive episodes more common during course of illness but do not need to be present to make Dx of BPAD.
+- Depressive episodes more common during course of illness but do not need to be present to make Dx of BPAD I.

 - Lifetime prevalence of BPAD in general population 0.4-1.6%.
 Prevalence in HIV population unclear but likely to be elevated (up to 3x more prevalent).

 - Equally common in men and women.
 Mean age of onset of first episode is 21.

 - Mania in HIV+ pts can either be primary (preexisting BPAD) or secondary (HIV disease).